flyingcircusio/doc/src/infrastructure/networking/networking.md

 Individual VMs that run management services, like monitoring, may get bridged into the additional VLANs or granted firewall exceptions as necessary.

-The routers suppress routing of traffic on VLANs that are "martian", e.g. frontend traffic injected on the server-to-server network or private addresses from the internet.
+The routers suppress traffic on VLANs that are "martian", e.g.  frontend traffic injected on the server-to-server network or private addresses from the internet.

-Services that require tight control are bound to listening IP addresses on only those networks but then can get relaxed ACL rules making configuration simpler and easier to understand.

 ## Local ports